Brands and corporate mergers — F15 Fighter vs. the 787 Dreamliner

 In this case, the McDonell Douglas brand faded away.
 It’s now called Boeing Integrated Defense Systems.

 “In military aviation they can push the technology and take more risks.
-In the commercial airline business, you don’t use unproven technology because the risks are just too great.”
+In the commercial airline business, you don’t use unproven technology because the risks are just too great,” my source said.

 “But with the new leadership, there was a lot of pressure to try new things at Boeing.
-The 787 Dreamliner is a fantastic platform, but they chose an unproven design for the wing-to-body joints, and now they have to go back and fix it.
-It’s enormously expensive.”
+The 787 Dreamliner is a fantastic platform, but they chose an unproven design for the wing-to-body joints, and they had to go back and fix it.
+It was enormously expensive.”

-Because in the commercial airline business, front page news is almost always bad news.
+Because in the commercial airline business, front page news is always bad news.

 The McDonald Douglas-Boeing corporate merger was like Mercedes merging with the maker of the Abrams tank.